Valkey Reference

 Valkey is a high-performance, open-source database that stores key-value data in memory, and is designed for caching, message queues, and primary database use.
 Fully compatible with Redis, Valkey serves as a drop-in replacement.

-The DigitalOcean API lets you manage DigitalOcean resources programmatically using conventional HTTP requests.
-All the functionality available in the DigitalOcean Control Panel is also available through the API.
+The DigitalOcean API lets you manage resources programmatically with standard HTTP requests.
+All actions available in the control panel are also available through the API.

 The DigitalOcean API